 Child Protective Services was called in but Nocco said that the girl’s father believed his daughter and wife and thought his daughter was a kidnapping victim.

 5. Steffen is Personal Trainer, Fitness Expert & Assertive Competitor.
-She Promotes Her Business, ‘Beyond Fit Gym,’ on Numerous Social Platforms & Includes her Family in Many Posts
+She Promoted Her Business, ‘Beyond Fit Gym,’ on Numerous Social Platforms, All Now Deleted

 “I am a certified fitness trainer, coach, and fitness and sports nutrition Specialist with over 15 years of experience coaching athletes.
 Provides individualized plans monthly to maximize my clients success,” she wrote on her site.